junxit/us-congress-bills-112/bill.md

 ## § 5.
 Terms and conditions of mineral conveyances

-- **(a)** *Waiver of legal claims* In return for the mineral conveyances under section 4(a), the Tribe shall waive each claim relating to the failure of the United States to acquire in trust for the Tribe as part of the Reservation the private mineral interests underlying the Cheyenne tracts.
+- **(a)** *Waiver of legal claims* In return for the mineral conveyances under section 4(a), the Tribe shall waive any and all claims arising from the continuing failure of the United States to acquire in trust for the Tribe as part of the Reservation the mineral rights underlying approximately 5,000 acres of Reservation land (the Cheyenne Tracts) as directed by Congress in 1900.
 - **(b)** *Condition* As a condition of the mineral conveyances by the Secretary under section 4(a), the Tribe and Great Northern Properties shall jointly notify the Secretary in writing that the Tribe and Great Northern Properties have agreed on a formula for the sharing of revenue from coal produced from any portion of the Federal tracts.
 - **(c)** *Completion of mineral conveyances* Notwithstanding any other Federal law (including regulations) that otherwise applies to the conveyance of any Federal coal right, title, or interest, after satisfaction of the condition described in subsection (b) and not later than 90 days after the date on which the Secretary receives written notification under subsection (b), the mineral conveyances under section 4(a) shall be completed in a single transaction.
 - **(d)** *Rescission of mineral conveyances*